top of page

 Tsukiji Market Shrine.jpg

-Tokyo, Japan’s busy capital, mixes the ultramodern and the traditional, from neon-lit skyscrapers to historic temples.
-The opulent Meiji Shinto Shrine is known for its towering gate and surrounding woods.
-The Imperial Palace sits amid large public gardens.
-The city's many museums offer exhibits ranging from classical art (in the Tokyo National Museum) to a reconstructed kabuki theater (in the Edo-Tokyo Museum).
+Tokyo, Japan’s bustling capital, blends the ultramodern with the traditional, featuring everything from neon-lit skyscrapers to historic temples.
+The grand Meiji Shinto Shrine is celebrated for its towering gate and surrounding forest, while the Imperial Palace rests peacefully amid expansive public gardens.
+The city’s many museums showcase a rich variety of exhibits, from classical art at the Tokyo National Museum to a reconstructed kabuki theater at the Edo-Tokyo Museum.

 Japan international basketball tour (3).